lallaria/Archipelago/worlds/messenger/docs/setup_en.md

 ### Automated Installation

 1. Download and install the latest [Archipelago release](https://github.com/ArchipelagoMW/Archipelago/releases/latest)
-2. Launch the Archipelago Launcher (ArchipelagoLauncher.exe)
+2. Launch the TreZapalooza Launcher (ArchipelagoLauncher.exe)
 3. Click on "The Messenger"
 4. Follow the prompts